Yeah, I want you to have somebody's 18, 19, and 20 standing by too.

 We got floods and all that in Europe.

-How do we know that the weather gods aren't mad at what the Europeans are doing with immigration policy?
+How do we know that the weather gods aren't mad at what the Europeans are doing with their immigration policy?

 I mean, that's as much sense as the global warming people are making.